GeekBrony/squeebot/README.md

 ### Getting started
 1. Clone this repo
-2. Install the dependencies `npm install`
+2. Install the dependencies: `npm install`
 3. See the instructions below on how to create the settings files
-4. Run the bot `npm start`
+4. Run the bot: `npm start`

 ### Create the settings files
 Make a copy of `example.settings.json` and rename it to `settings.json`.
 Edit the file as necessary.